trevorabel/trevorabel.github.io/testResults.md

 Key Element Results
 -------------------
 1. Element 1: Input validation for file path names
+  - This functioned as expected when given both an actual file path and a fake file path.
+When given a real file path it proceeds through to the encryption and decryption processes.
+When given a fake file path the program will return: "File Error: Invalid File Location.
+Please enter a valid file location." as it is supposed to and then it gives the user another chance to enter a proper file path name.

 2. Element 2: Input validation for method selection
+  - When initially designing this project this was skipped over but it was supposed to provide a method of validation of user input to prevent the program from being broken and potentially attacked using something like a buffer overflow attack to call a method that is not supposed to be accessed at that time.
+However, this is something that was missed when coding and will have to be added in the future enhancements to eliminate this potential vulnerability in this program.

-3. Element 3: Input validation for Caesarean cipher shift (only allows numbers 1 - 26)
+3. Element 3: Caesarean encryption cipher shift
-4. Element 4: Caesarean encryption cipher shift
+  -
-5. Element 5: Caesarean decryption reverse shift
+4. Element 4: Caesarean decryption reverse shift
+  -
-6. Element 6: BufferedReader method to pull text from the file
+5. Element 5: BufferedReader method to pull text from the file -
-7. Element 7: DES instanced encryption to encrypt file text
+6. Element 6: DES instanced encryption to encrypt file text -
-8. Element 8: DES instanced decryption to decrypt the encrypted file text
+7. Element 7: DES instanced decryption to decrypt the encrypted file text -
-9. Element 9: AES 256 encryption generated IV and Secret Key for creating encryption
+8. Element 8: AES 256 encryption generated IV and Secret Key for creating encryption -
-10. Element 10: AES 256 decryption passing the ciphertext, IV, and Secret Key for decryption
+9. Element 9: AES 256 decryption passing the ciphertext, IV, and Secret Key for decryption

 Questionnaire results
 ====================